FrankHossfeld/sema4g/README.md

 ## Example
 SeMa4g provides an example to show some common use cases.

-To run the example run:
+To run the example use:
 ```
 mvn install
 ```
-from the parent pom to install SeMa4g in your local repository (as long as SeMa4g is not provided via Maven Central.)
+from the pom to install SeMa4g in your local repository (as long as SeMa4g is not provided via Maven Central.)

-To run the example web application, run
+To run the example web application, use
 ```
 mvn gwt:devmode
 ```